-To increase blooms, plant the hydrangea in an area of morning sun with shade in the afternoon, ensure the soil is consistently moist and apply a well-balanced fertilizer in Spring.
-Hydrangeas bloom on last year’s growth, so avoid pruning your hydrangea too often, to encourage more flowers.
+To increase blooms, plant the hydrangea in the morning sun with shade in the afternoon, ensure the soil is consistently moist, and apply a well-balanced fertilizer in Spring.
+Hydrangeas bloom on last year’s growth, so avoid pruning your hydrangea too often to encourage more flowers.

 Conditions for Blooms: | How to Increase Hydrangea Blooms: |